anjalisilva/libraryStatistics/README.md

 7.  ***customRatioBuilder*** build and visualize a custom ratio based on user selected numerator and denominator from various statistics reported in the annual survey of ARL.
+8.  ***indexTableGenerator*** build a table containing Association of Research Libraries (ARL) Investment Index over years as reported in the annual survey.

 An overview of the package is illustrated below: